Azure-Samples/communication-services-ui-library-react-native/AzureCommunicationUIDemoApp/android/README.md

 After creating `RNAzureCommunicationUICalling`, create another Java file called `RNAzureCommunicationUICallingPackage` in the `AzureCommunicationUIDemoApp` folder.
  See [RNAzureCommunicationUICallingPackage.java](app/src/main/java/com/azurecommunicationuidemoapp/RNAzureCommunicationUICallingPackage.java)

-`RNAzureCommunicationUICallingPackage` implements `ReactPackage` which provides us with an interface to registor our `RNAzureCommunicationUICalling` module in React Native.
+`RNAzureCommunicationUICallingPackage` implements `ReactPackage` which provides us with an interface to register our `RNAzureCommunicationUICalling` module in React Native.
 This will allow us to reference the module from the javascript end.

   ```java
 @Override